ekiefl/pooltool/README.md

 # Intro

 *pooltool* is a sandbox billiards game that emphasizes realistic physics.
-You can play any form of billiards, experiment with different physics settings, or you use the API to investigate billiards-related research questions.
+You can play different types of billiards, experiment with different physics settings, or you use the API to investigate billiards-related research questions.

 # Gallery